 If your son or daughter is getting bullied at school or you are a parent dealing with a distressed child who is being bullied right now.
+Call us on 0300 323 0169 or download our Parent Guide found under Help Guides.
 We can help with practical advice that's proven to stop bullying or help you approach the school to address the situation.
-Maybe the school simply isn't doing enough to prevent bullying or protect you child.
+Whatever your bullying situation, we can help.

 Cyberbullying is on the increase - more and more cases are being reported to our helpline by children and extremely worried parents every day.
 It's a personal attack using technology, which is intended to cause you harm or distress.
 If you have been the target of on-line abuse or believe you are the victim of cyberbullying.
 We can offer practical advice and solutions to put a stop to this ecrime.

 Over recent years there was a most disturbing, steep, rise in self-harm statistics among teenage girls, according to BBC News.
 We have to ask whether some of these statistics are linked to bullying and to a condition The National Bullying Helpline is recognising in the UK called Post Traumatic Embitterment Disorder.

 Stress is one on the biggest contributors to long term sick leave in the UK with over half a million workers citing stress, depression or anxiety as a factor to their absence in the last year.
 For more information about stress related to bullying at work click here as we address the issue of Work Related Stress.